berrondo/ca/README.md

 The knowledge-base under the names "Event Sourcing" / "CQRS" come to rescue!

-Simply put, we will be using the basic "Event Sourcing"'s premise of indefinitely register a stream of events, capable of "to tell a history", (and only register, without ever update or delete them), and - by the "CQRS" side,  as the acronym says - the premise of segregation of the responsibility of doing "commands" and "queries" with the data.
+Simply put, we will be using the basic "Event Sourcing"'s premise of indefinitely register a stream of events, capable of "to tell a history", (and only register, without ever update or delete them), and - by the "CQRS" side,  as the acronym says - the premise of segregation of the responsibility of doing "commands" and "queries" with that data.

 ## **So, The Assumptions**